ai/visibilityjs/README.md

 already minified version of the library.
 Take it from: <https://github.com/ai/visibility.js/downloads>.

-## Alternatives

-If you need smaller and simpler wrapper (for example, just to hide vendor prefixes), you can use [visibly.js](https://github.com/addyosmani/visibly.js).

 ## Contributing

 1. To run tests you need node.js and npm.
 For example, in Ubuntu run: